ssc-spc-ccoe-cei/gcp-tier34-template/README.md

 A repository that includes YAML manifests.
 Manifests can define GCP resources in `config connector` format or the Kubernetes components and resources.
 Refer to this repo for additionnal information.
 TODO: add link

 The `/*/configcontroller` folder is where GCP resources are defined using their `config connector` schema.
-The `/*/kubernetes/<fleet-id>/**/<namespace>` folder is where resources that have to be provisionned in a kubernetes `namespace` are defined.
-The `fleet-id` is the GCP project-id where the kubernetes clusters are deployed.
+The `/*/kubernetes/<x-fleet-id>/**/<namespace>` folder is where resources that have to be provisionned in a kubernetes `namespace` are defined.
+The `x-fleet-id` is the GCP project-id where the kubernetes clusters are deployed with character "x" as the environment code because this folder will contain the configuration for all environments.

 ## csync